ponyui/assets-export/README.md

 # PonyUI Assets Export

-**PonyUI Assets Export** helps developers to export assets from Figma to local workspace!
+**PonyUI Assets Export** helps developers to export assets from Figma to local dev workspace!
 FAST and FREE!

 ✨ Save your time - Configure what should be exported inside Figma with our Figma plugin and export all assets with a single command.